edgarroman/docker-setup-node-container/README.md

 # Overview

 Recently, using Docker to develop applications is becoming popular.
-This repo documents a reasonable workflow for developers to set up and manage an app with a single codebase.
+This repo documents a number of reasonable workflows for developers to set up and manage a Node app with a single codebase.
 If you have many microservices or other infrastructure to setup (such as automatically deploying a database), then you'll probably want to augment this workflow.